Why do we feel more strongly about one option after a third one is added?

 Where this bias occurs

-Imagine you’re lining up at a movie theatre to buy some popcorn.
-You’re pretty hungry, so you think you’ll get a medium-sized bag.
-When you get to the concession stand, you see the small costs $3; the medium is $6.50; and the large is $7.
-You don’t really need a whole large popcorn, but you end up buying it anyway, because it’s a much better deal than the medium.
+Imagine you’re lining up at a movie theater to buy some popcorn.
+You’re not all that hungry, so you think you’ll get a small-sized bag.
+When you get to the concession stand, you see the small costs $3, the medium is $6.50, and the large is $7.
+You don’t really need a whole large popcorn, but you end up buying it anyway because it’s a much better deal than the medium.

 Debias Your Organization